NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 # Next Steps / Recommendations
-* Models may be improved by obtaining more data, selecting a larger data set, including fewer independent variables, or modifying some parameters for example Test Size.
+* Models may be improved by obtaining more data (for example, by adding more recent data since February 2017 from Beijing), selecting a larger data set, including fewer independent variables, or modifying some parameters for example Test Size.
-* Trying out additinal different models and selecting the better / best models.
+* Trying out additional different models and selecting the better / best models.

 # Acknowledgements:
 Instructor: Hunter Hollis, TAs: Sam Espe and Randy Sendek, and Tutors for their guidance on this project.